pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 ---
 title: Organizing Projects and Stacks
-meta_desc: An overview of best practices when organization and structuring cloud projects and stacks.
+meta_desc: An overview of best practices when organizing and structuring cloud projects and stacks.
 menu:
   userguides:
     name: Organizing Projects and Stacks